Skip to main content

 Processing Time

-3-5 working days at embassy
+3-5 working days online

 Stay Duration